syncfusion-content/xamarin-docs/Xamarin/SfRangeSlider/ToolTip.md

 ## ToolTipPlacement

-The position of the tooltip in relation to the thumb can be controlled by the `ToolTipPlacement` property.
+The position of the Tooltip in relation to the thumb can be controlled by the `ToolTipPlacement` property.
 It has the following options.

 1. BottomRight
 2. TopLeft